 1998: SCFHP receives the Leadership Award from Local Health Plans of California.

-2001: In partnership with community leaders, SCFHP helps create the country’s first Children’s Health Initiative, and launches the Healthy Kids Program, to provide health coverage for children from low income families who don’t qualify for Medi-Cal or Healthy Families.
+2001: In partnership with community leaders, SCFHP helps create the country’s first Children’s Health Initiative, a county-wide community outreach to identify uninsured children and enroll them into subsidized health coverage, and launches the Healthy Kids Program to provide health coverage for children from low-income families who do not qualify for Medi-Cal or the Healthy Families Program.

 2003: SCFHP receives NHMA Award from the National Hispanic Medical Association.

 2004: SCFHP receives the Ellis Bonner Community Leadership Award from the American Association of Health Plans.

 2007: SCFHP launches Healthy Generations, a Medicare Advantage Special Needs plan.